peernova/kestra-client-sdk/javascript-sdk/docs/GroupsApi.md

 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

 let apiInstance = new KestraApi.GroupsApi();
-let id = "id_example"; // String | The group id
+let id = "id_example"; // String | The ID of the group
-let userId = "userId_example"; // String | The user id
-let membership = new KestraApi.AbstractUserGroupIdentifierMembership(); // AbstractUserGroupIdentifierMembership | The membership type
-let tenant = "tenant_example"; // String |
-apiInstance.setUserMembershipForGroup(id, userId, membership, tenant, (error, data, response) => {
+let userId = "userId_example"; // String | The ID of the user whose membership is being updated let membership = new KestraApi.GroupIdentifierMembership(); // GroupIdentifierMembership | The new membership type to assign to the user. let tenant = "tenant_example"; // String | apiInstance.setUserMembershipForGroup(id, userId, membership, tenant, (error, data, response) => {
   if (error) {